WHO WE ARE

 The UPB currently has three competition bands: a juvenile band (for those aged 18 years and younger) and two adult bands, divided by skill level.
 Each helps our musicians to sharpen their abilities and put them to the test at competitions, which typically take place at Scottish festivals and Highland games.
 Pipers, drummers, drum majors, and dancers can also participate in solo competitions to receive personalized feedback from experienced judges.

-![]() The UPB in Springdale, Utah in 2025. | ![]() Hawaii 2021In 2021, the Utah Pipe Band traveled to Hawaii to perform at a memorial for the 80th anniversary of the bombing of Pearl Harbor in 1941. | ![]() A Highland dancer from the Barclay School of Highland Dance performs with the Utah Pipe Band. |
+![]() The UPB in Springdale, Utah, in 2025. | ![]() The UPB in Hawaii, 2022.
+The band had been invited to perform for the 80th anniversary of the attack on Pearl Harbor in 1941. | ![]() A Highland dancer from the Barclay School of Highland Dance performs with the Utah Pipe Band in 2026. |

 |---|---|---|

-![]() The UPB performs in the Salt Lake Tabernacle in 2026 | ![]() Normandy, FranceIn 2024, the Utah Pipe Band performed in Normandy, France, to celebrate the 80th anniversary of the 1944 D-Day invasion of France during the Second World War. | ![]() Performing for WWII VeteransIn 2024, the Utah Pipe Band performed in Normandy, France, to celebrate the 80th anniversary of the 1944 D-Day invasion of France during the Second World War.
-Band members were honored to meet and play for Allied WWII veterans. |
+![]() The UPB performs in the Salt Lake Tabernacle in 2026. | ![]() The UPB and Barclay School of Highland Dance in Normandy, France, 2024.
+The band had been invited to perform for the 80th anniversary of the 1944 D-Day invasion of France during the Second World War. | ![]() The UPB and the Barclay School of Highland Dance perform for WWII veterans in Normandy, France, 2024.
+The band had been invited to perform for the 80th anniversary of the 1944 D-Day invasion of France during the Second World War. |

 OUR TARTAN